“Many ideas grow better when transplanted into another mind than the one where they sprang up.”Oliver Wendell Holmes

 Third, you can coordinate the heck out of something, but if the decisions weren’t written down AND indexed so that someone could easily find them later, then it didn’t happen.
 You might well have to do it all over again.
 Meeting notes, especially ones made public, are great.
 But let’s say the project extends from two to five years or more.
 How easy will it be to find the decisions made at the beginning of the project?
 Everyone will likely have their own indexing method (I’m still working on what will serve my groups most efficiently) , but if you do nothing else; (even if you expect the project to last only six months) make sure that the decisions made and the policies developed are easy to locate.

-And that’s the core for herding global, multistakeholder collaborations.
+And those are the essentials of cat herding… ah, project management for global, multistakeholder collaborations.
 The work is definitely worth it.
 The quality of minds and perspectives you can engage with at this scale are amazing.
 But, seriously, write it down.
 And index it.